 The above example can be run more simply using

 import subprocess time = subprocess.check_output('date') print('Todays date is', time)

 The output of the above script is:

 Todays date is b'Thu 24 Apr 2022 10:48:19 AM EAT\n'

 The above examples show the flexibility in using different

 subprocess functions, and how we can pass the results to variables in order to carry out further operations.

 As we saw in this tutorial, Unix commands can be called and executed using the

 subprocess module, which provides much flexibility when working with Unix commands through its different functions.
-You can learn more about this module and its different functions from the Python documentation.
+You can learn more about this module and its different functions in the Python documentation.